davehermann/dohcp/Readme.md

 ## Future Plans
 + DoHCP-to-DoHCP communication
-    + Geared toward multiple DNS providers with shared internal DNS data
+    + Geared toward multiple DNS servers on the network with shared internal DNS data
     + Failover DHCP
 + More extensive, and detailed, information available via the utility querying
-    + Going beyond simple logging by looking at device data - both DHCP and DNS - over time
+    + Going beyond simple logging by looking at local device data - both DHCP and DNS - over time
 + DHCPv6 support has been started
     + This code may not be released for quite some time.
     + IPv6-related patches won't be accepted in the interim.